 Proposed contracts and modifications;

-Orders for supplies or services issued under indefinite delivery type contracts (FAR 16.5), including GWACs, and Federal Supply Schedules (FSS), that require negotiation at the order level; and
+Orders for supplies or services issued under indefinite delivery type contracts (FAR 16.5), including Governmentwide Acquisition Contracts (GWACs), and Federal Supply Schedules (FSS), that require negotiation at the order level; and

 Orders under Blanket Purchase Agreements (BPA) established under FSS.

+The SCO and their local legal office may establish a different threshold than identified in (C) based on organizational needs.
+Thresholds should not be established below $1,000,000 for Operational organizations and $5,000,000 for Non-Operational organizations unless coordinated with the SCO and cognizant HCA.

 Legal review is not normally required for: